ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-elastic-the-stack.md

 Jaeger with Docker as a quick installation.

 #### Setting Up the Jaeger Server
 There are many possible ways to deploy Jaeger.
-For more information, see [Deployment](https://www.jaegertracing.io/docs/deployment/).
+For more information, see [Jaeger Deployment](https://www.jaegertracing.io/docs/deployment/).
 This focuses on an all-in-one deployment with Docker.

 1. Install Jaeger via Docker and start the Docker container by executing the command below.